Monte Carlo

 - Random seed: optional seed for reproducible results.

-- Inflation model: whether nominal cashflows stay fixed or move with inflation assumptions.
+- Inflation model: whether nominal cash flows stay fixed or move with inflation assumptions.

 - Withdrawal strategy: the spending rule used during the run.